Last Updated on October 16, 2022 by Scott Shetler

-In most fields, however, there are “Nominations Review Committees,” sometimes informally referred to as “quality control panels,” that meet in secret to listen to all the top vote-getters, and then they choose the best five from that group.
-The Country, Rock, Rap, R&B, and Dance fields are among those use these panels as a way to try to ensure quality.
+Before that, however, these committees, sometimes informally referred to as “quality control panels,” would meet in secret to listen to all the top vote-getters, and then choose the best five from that group.
+The Country, Rock, Rap, R&B, and Dance fields were among those that used these panels as a way to try to ensure quality.

-This infographic from the Grammys explains it quite well.
+This infographic from the Grammys explained it quite well.